Index: Fall in New York: What to do and What to see

 The event of the month is without a doubt the Halloween Party with the famous Parade in the West Village.
 If you think you want to partake in the parade or simply check it out from the sidewalks, here's where you can find all the information: Halloween New York.
 But do not forget the parade for Columbus Day, the pride of all the Italian-American New Yorkers in New York.

-- October 4th to the 7th, New York Comic 2018 at the Javits Center Convention Center is unmissable for all fans of comics, manga, video games etc
+- October, New York Comic at the Javits Center Convention Center is unmissable for all fans of comics, manga, video games etc

-- October 12th to 14th, Open House New York 2018, opportunity to visit private homes and residences around the city.
+- October, Open House New York, opportunity to visit private homes and residences around the city.

 - October 31st Halloween with the famous Parade around the West Village: Get ready for NYC's craziest party.